What is Midwives for Haiti and what is the Nadene Brunk Eads School?

 Send us a student:

-If you are interested in sending a nurse from your area that you feel has the academic ability and the compassion for women that midwives need, please contact us.
+If you are interested in sending a nurse from your area that you feel has the academic ability and the compassion for women that skilled birth attendants need, please contact us.
 We accept applicants that hold a diploma from an accredited auxiliare or infirmiere school.
 The process includes an application of CV and certificates, a skills and didactic exam, and an interview.

 Sponsor a student: